Impact:

 3) Training future healthcare leaders.
-As Lead of IHPME’s health policy stream, Paul has been instrumental in linking academic knowledge to on-the-ground practice.
-By engaging health care leaders, policy-makers, policy analysts and consumers as tutors, speakers, and responders in the health policy courses, and by having students write short, concise briefing notes on current health policy issues, Paul’s courses aim to equip graduates with the theoretical “tools” needed to understand the complex and dynamic “real world” of health care policy and practice, and with the communication skills needed to increase their impact.
+As past Lead of IHPME’s health policy stream, Paul was instrumental in linking academic knowledge to on-the-ground practice.
+By engaging health care leaders, policy-makers, policy analysts and consumers as tutors, speakers, and responders in the health policy courses, and by having students write short, concise briefing notes on current health policy issues, Paul’s courses aimed to equip graduates with the theoretical “tools” needed to understand the complex and dynamic “real world” of health care policy and practice, and with the communication skills needed to increase their impact.

 A Conceptual Model of Clinical Practice Guideline Implementation: The Case Study of Long term Care in Ontario